How to Install KDE Plasma on Debian 12, 11 or 10

 Minimalist KDE Plasma Desktop

 The third and most streamlined option is KDE Plasma Desktop.
 This package only includes the core KDE Plasma Desktop and a handful of essential applications.
-This variant is ideal for systems with limited resources or users prefer a minimalist setup.
-The total package size is just under 1.2GB.
+This variant is ideal for systems with limited resources or users who prefer a minimalist setup.
+The total package size is just under 1.0 to 1.5GB.

 To install KDE Plasma Desktop, execute this command: